Grace Lin: Early life and education

-She later attended Rhode Island School of Design, graduating in 1996 with a BFA in children's book illustration.
+She later attended Rhode Island School of Design, graduating in 1996 with a Bachelor of Fine Arts (B.F.A.) in children's book illustration.

 Career

 Writing and illustration

 After graduating from RISD and failing to garner attention from publishers, Lin worked for a giftware company, where she designed t-shirts and mugs.
 After a couple of years, she got laid off from that job and decided to pursue her dream of being a children’s book author and illustrator.
 A senior editor from Charlesbridge Publishing contacted Lin after taking notice of her illustration samples, inquiring if she had a story to go along with these illustrations.
 At the time, Lin did not have a story ready, but told the editor that she did.
 Eventually, she created a corresponding story for these samples, ultimately publishing her first book, The Ugly Vegetables, in 1999.
-She has since published over 25 books, many of which she illustrated herself.
+She has since published more than 25 books, many of which she illustrated herself.
 Lin continues to write and illustrate.
 Some of her work is housed in the University of Connecticut archives.

 Other work

-In 2016, Lin gave a TEDx presentation entitled “The Windows and Mirrors of Your Child’s Bookshelf,” in which she advocates for increased awareness of diversity in children’s books.
-Since 2017, Lin has written nine commentaries for the New England Public Radio, most often writing about her personal experiences as a parent and Asian-American author.
+In 2016, Lin gave a TEDx presentation entitled "The Windows and Mirrors of Your Child’s Bookshelf," in which she advocates for increased awareness of diversity in children’s books.
+Since 2017, Lin has written nine commentaries for the New England Public Radio, most often writing about her personal experiences as a parent and Asian American author.
 In 2017 and 2018, she appeared on PBS NewsHour, speaking on representations of race and culture in children’s literature.
 Lin hosts two podcasts, Book Friends Forever and Kids Ask Authors, started in 2019 and 2020 respectively.
 She also sits on the advisory committee of We Need Diverse Books, a non-profit organization that promotes diversity in children's literature.